gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 the file name itself is given by a string literal.

-The source file name pragma is a configuration pragma, which means that normally it will be placed in the :file:`gnat.adc` file used to hold configuration pragmas that apply to a complete compilation environment.
+The source file name pragma is a configuration pragma, which means that normally you will place it in the :file:`gnat.adc` file used to hold configuration pragmas that apply to a complete compilation environment.
 For more details on how the :file:`gnat.adc` file is created and used